Gameel Al-Batouti

-Gameel Al-Batouti (جميل البطوطي; also rendered "Gamil El Batouti" or "El Batouty" in U.S. official reports; 2 February 1940 – 31 October 1999) was a pilot for EgyptAir and a former officer for the Egyptian Air Force.
-On 31 October 1999, he murdered all 216 passengers and crew on board EgyptAir Flight 990 and then committed suicide.
-The plane then crashed into the Atlantic Ocean about 60 mi southeast of Nantucket Island, Massachusetts.
+Gameel Al-Batouti (جميل البطوطي; also rendered "Gamil El Batouti" or "El Batouty" in U.S. official reports; 18 October 1940 – 31 October 1999) was a pilot for EgyptAir and a former officer for the Egyptian Air Force.
+On 31 October 1999, he and all 216 other passengers and crew on board EgyptAir Flight 990 were killed when the Boeing 767-300ER he was piloting crashed into the Atlantic Ocean about 60 mi southeast of Nantucket Island, Massachusetts.
 The US National Transportation Safety Board (NTSB) concluded and stated that the crash was caused by a series of deliberate flight control inputs to the aircraft made by Al-Batouti, while being alone in the cockpit and in the position of relief first officer.
-The NTSB went on to state that the reason for his inputs were "not determined".
+Investigators learned from another EgyptAir pilot that Al-Batouti was supposedly reprimanded for repeated inappropriate behaviour with female guests at the Hotel Pennsylvania, a New York City hotel often used by EgyptAir crews, by an EgyptAir official who was a passenger on the flight.

 Early life

-Al-Batouti was born in the farming community of Kafr al-Dabusi, Dakahlia Governorate, Egypt.
+Al-Batouti was born in the farming community of Kafr al-Dabusi, a village of Sherbin, Dakahlia Governorate.
 His father was a mayor and a landowner, and family members were well educated and affluent.